About Undergraduate Transfer Credits

 - Are active duty or retired military.

 Have you earned 45 or more credits from a degree granting institution but didn't earn your associate degree?
-If so you may be able to "reverse transfer" the credits you earn from APU and get that degree.
+If so you may be able to "reverse transfer" the credits you earn from American Public University and get that degree.
 Through our partnership with National Student Clearinghouse (NSC), we can securely send course and grade information to any two-year institution from which you have transferred.
 If eligible, you are then awarded an associate degree from that institution.
 For more information, please contact [email protected].

 Transfer Equivalency Database